as791/Image-and-Video-Processing/README.md

 ### Tutorial-5
 1) Assume degradation model derived for motion blurring, apply it to any good quality image to create the distorted image.
 Then apply full inverse filtering, radially limited inverse filtering and Wiener filtering to restore the original image.
 2) While capturing any face image, ask the person to move, the resultant image will be distorted, then try the above degaration model to restore the face image.
+### Tutorial-6
+1) Implement affine transformation on the image using inverse mapping and blinear interpolation method.